Table Top Racing: Reception

-Pocket Gamer's Harry Slater gave the game a "Bronze Award", stating, it "isn't perfect, and some might find that it lacks a little depth, but this is a polished and instantly playable arcade racer with enough tracks and challenges to keep anyone with even a passing interest in vrooming little cars around a table entertained for a while."
-Gamezebo's Joe Jasko praised the game's "fun household environments.
+Pocket Gamers Harry Slater gave the game a "Bronze Award", stating, it "isn't perfect, and some might find that it lacks a little depth, but this is a polished and instantly playable arcade racer with enough tracks and challenges to keep anyone with even a passing interest in vrooming little cars around a table entertained for a while."
+Gamezebos Joe Jasko praised the game's "fun household environments.
 Beautiful graphics.
 Tons of replay value over multiple game modes."
 However, he was unimpressed with the controls, which he felt were somewhat awkward, arguing that the sensors on the touchscreen for item activation and steering are too close together.
 Campbell Bird of 148Apps argued that "Table Top Racing is a high quality package that delivers a satisfying and varied combat racing experience."
-TouchArcade's Eric Ford argued that "Table Tops environments and overall visual flair are pretty top notch.
+TouchArcades Eric Ford argued that "Table Tops environments and overall visual flair are pretty top notch.
 Unfortunately, a relatively generic gameplay outing and its emphasis on auto-acceleration controls keep the game from reaching loftier heights."
 On the other hand, Pocket Lint's Mike Lowe argued "The game's controls are wonderfully simple.
 There's no accelerator, instead your vehicle just goes and goes all by itself, much like a wind-up toy.
 All you need to do is tap the left or right turn buttons to the corresponding side of the screen, which means eyes can be fixed on to the action without fingers getting all in the way.
 None of this tilt-to-turn faff, although that is also an option within the menus if it's your personal preference."

 Some critics were less impressed by the game.
-Kotaku's Evan Narcisse was far more negative, stating that "the gameplay doesn't feel like racing.
+Kotakus Evan Narcisse was far more negative, stating that "the gameplay doesn't feel like racing.
 It feels more like a bunch of clowns stumbling all over each other.
 Table Top Racing is a clumsy but good-looking effort at trying to recreate the appeal of Mario Kart on an iDevice."
 MacLifes Matt Clark was also critical, scoring the game 2 out of 5, referring to it as "mundane" and "vanilla", and criticizing it for lack of originality, and a difficulty in finding players for online play.
 Andy Hartup of Computer and Video Games praised the multiplayer gameplay, but criticized the game's lack customization and weaponry options.
 A common complaint amongst reviewers was that the game didn't feel as fast as it should.